PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Result

 \begin{lemma} For a fixed $\ell^*$, $\mathcal{N}_{\vec{e}}^{2\ell^*}$ is a tree-like neighborhood with probability at least $1 - \mathcal{O}(\log(K)^{\ell^*}/K)$. \end{lemma}

 The proof is provided in Appendix \ref{app:tree}.

-\begin{lemma} Over the probability space of the ensemble of graphs $\mathcal{C}^K_1(d,m)$, let $Z$ be the number of uncolored edges after $\ell$ iterations of the Unicolor PhaseCode algorithm.
-Then, for any $\epsilon > 0$, there exists a large enough $K$ and constants $\beta$ and $\gamma$ such that
+\begin{lemma} Over the probability space of the ensemble of $d$-left-regular graphs $\mathcal{C}^K_1(d,M)$, let $Z$ be the number of uncolored edges\footnote{An edge is colored if its corresponding left node is colored.} after $\ell$ iterations of the PhaseCode algorithm.
+Then, for any $\epsilon > 0$, there exist a large enough $K$ and constants $\beta$ and $\gamma$ such that

 where $p_\ell$ is derived from the density evolution equation \eqref{eq:density}. \end{lemma}

 The proof is provided in Appendix \ref{app:mg}.